davidebbo/davidebbo.github.io/_posts/2015-01-16-azure-resource-manager-client.markdown

 tags: [Azure,API,Websites]
 ---

-ARMClient is a console application that makes it easy to send requests to the new Azure Resource Manager REST API.
+ARMClient is a console application that makes it easy to send HTTP requests to the new Azure Resource Manager REST API.
 Note that it only supports the new Azure API (ARM) and not the older one (RDFE).

 ## A few notes before we start

 At this point, ARMClient is not an official Microsoft tool.
 It is an OSS Project written primarily by [suwatch](https://github.com/suwatch).
 You can find it on https://github.com/projectkudu/ARMClient.
 We are releasing it because we think it can be useful others.
 Based on the feedback, we'll see what direction we will take with it.

 Also, note that this post is primarily about the ARMClient tool, and is not meant to be a general tutorial for the ARM API.
 You can check out the [REST API Reference](http://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) to learn about some of the concepts.
+You can also find lots of examples on the [ARMClient wiki](https://github.com/projectkudu/ARMClient/wiki).

-For general questions about the API, you can use the [API Management forum](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=azureapimgmt).
-For Azure Websites specific API question, please use the [Azure Websites forum](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=windowsazurewebsitespreview).
+If you get stuck figuring out how to do something with ARMClient, feel free to discuss in an [ARMClient GitHub issue](https://github.com/projectkudu/ARMClient/issues/new).

 ## Why this tool